nickconnor52/the-system/README.md

 # serve with hot reload at localhost:3000
 npm start

-# navigate to the client
+# navigate to the client directory
 cd client

 # install and run the front end